Scottee is a performance artist, provocateur, writer and campaigner. He’s…

 And how!!
 She gave me an extremely flirtatious massage in the Tyne Tees TV canteen, much to the amusement of assorted technical crew.
 I was blushing underneath my plaster pale foundation, but I loved Paula.
 She was an amazing woman.

-You met Andy Warhol in ’86, how was that?
+You met Andy Warhol in ’86?

 I was invited to the London opening of his last self-portrait show at Anthony D’Offay gallery.
 While he was signing stuff for me, he started asking me about the hand painted t-shirt I was wearing.